 1. Wind (Estimated Impact: 15-30% on Average Speed)

 Nothing changes a session faster than wind.
-A 10-15 mph headwind can cut your cruising speed by a third.
-A matching tailwind gives back maybe half of that loss, because the aerodynamic drag reduction on a standing paddler is less efficient than the penalty of fighting it.
+In my own logs a 10-15 mph headwind costs me 20-30% of my cruising pace.
+A matching tailwind gives back noticeably less, because the aerodynamic benefit of a reduced frontal profile is smaller than the penalty of standing up and fighting one.

-My February session on the American River had light winds (5-8 mph) out of the west.
+My February session on the American River ran under light winds I logged at the time as 5-8 mph out of the west.
 Outbound with a slight tailwind: 4.1 mph.
 Return into it, compounded by bonking: 3.4 mph.
-Wind alone probably accounted for 0.3 mph of that differential.
-The other 0.4 was nutrition failure.
+My read is that wind accounted for something like 0.3 mph of that differential and nutrition failure for the rest, though a single round trip cannot separate them cleanly.

 2. Current (Estimated Impact: Variable, 0-100%)

 River paddling adds a massive variable.
-The American River at Fair Oaks moves at roughly 1.5-2.5 mph depending on section and water level.
+The American River at Fair Oaks runs somewhere around 1.5-2.5 mph in my experience, depending on the section and the water level, though gauges publish discharge rather than surface speed so this is a paddler’s estimate rather than a measurement.
 Paddle downstream and you’re adding that to your speed.
 Upstream, you’re subtracting it.
 A round-trip averages out, but your GPS splits will look wildly inconsistent.

 Lake paddling (like my Folsom sessions on Lake Natoma) eliminates current almost entirely.
 If you’re benchmarking, flat water with no current is the only honest test environment.